Sushant-ABdigital/Society-Admin-Panel/README.md

 ## Features
 - Responsive
 - Used google chart librry for charts on this panel.
-- Customized legends in google library  - I found it was one of the difficult task!
+- Customized legends in google library  - It was one of the difficult task!

 Thanks.